- What is University Health Services (UHS)?

 The U.S. Fish & Wildlife Department's Region 5 employees are eligible to use UHS, through a cooperative agreement.

-UHS hours vary throughout the academic year.
-Check the UHS website's home page for the current schedule.
+Hours vary throughout the year.
+Check the home page for the current schedule.
+Medical and mental health advice is available 24/7.
+Call (413) 577-5000.

-For life-threatening medical emergencies on campus, call 911 for transportation to a hospital.
+In a life-threatening emergency, call 911 for transportation to a hospital.

-Our team includes board-certified physicians, nurse practitioners, physician assistants, registered nurses, an optometrist and certified medical assistants.
+Our team includes board-certified physicians, nurse practitioners, physician assistants, registered nurses, an optometrist, a nutritionist and certified medical assistants.
 Plus, specialists in areas such as acupuncture, obstetrics and gynecology, orthopedics and sports medicine have office hours at UHS.

-Our services include an eye care and optical center, women's health clinic, radiology, physical therapy, allergy, travel medicine and specialty clinics right here on campus.
+Our services include an eye care and optical center, women's health clinic, radiology, physical therapy, allergy, travel medicine and specialty clinics.

 Massachusetts college students are required to have primary health insurance.

-At UMass Amherst, you’re charged a mandatory Student Health Fee.
+UMass Amherst charges a mandatory Student Health Fee.
 This isn’t insurance, but works together with your primary plan to provide access to UHS, support UHS services and absorb costs insurance doesn’t cover.

 Bring your health insurance card with you each time you come to UHS.
 If you’re covered under your parents’ insurance, ask them for a copy of the card; you’ll receive an ID card if you purchase the SHBP.